gravitational/predicate-lang/README.md

 Predicate is access control runtime and expression language.

-Developers can write and test policies in python using test driven development and advanced formal logic verification to check if policies are weak, equivalent to insecure ones or fail certain conditions.
+Developers can write and test deckaratuve policies in python.
+Predicate uses advanced formal logic verification to check if policies are weak, equivalent to insecure ones or fail certain conditions.

 ```python